Frequently Asked Questions FAQ

 The main work of the grape skin is to protect the seeds inside the grape.
 The skin thickens as a defense mechanism against both solar radiation, which itself increases with altitude, and variations in temperature.
 Thicker skins have more tannin, more colour and a skin/juice ratio that is very high.
 This results in far lower levels of production but more intense flavours and colour.

-5if the high elevation vineyards are often more difficult to work why did CARA NORD choose this area?
+5If the high elevation vineyards are often more difficult to work why did Cara Nord Celler choose this area?

 It is true that vines at high altitude have poor and shallow soils, low humidity, large daily swings in temperature, strong winds and high risk of frost damage, and are vines with low yield per hectare and high maintainance cost.

-However, at CARA NORD we chose these positions of increasing difficulty due to the unique and complex character of the wines these vineyards create.
+However, at Cara Nord Celler we chose these positions of increasing difficulty due to the unique and complex character of the wines these vineyards create.
 It is a fact that the vineyards at high elevations produce wines of higher quality when compared with those produced by vines at lower altitudes.

 As there are few clouds, the daily levels of direct sunlight are very high.
 This increases the efficiency of the vine metabolism, leading to maximum photosynthesis and maturity.
 Nights at the highest levels are quite cold, allowing the vines to keep their acidity whilst still creating the sugars needed for maturation.
 A steady breeze keeps the grapes clean and healthy.
 Rocky soils, which are found on the tops of the hills and slopes, help to drain excess moisture, thereby forcing the vines to dig deep and work hard to find the nutrients and minerals they need.
 This naturally limits the performance of the vines and increases the complexity of the fruit.